andraugust/andraugust.github.io/thermo-2.md

 In general, work takes the form of an extensive displacement times an intensive "force".
 Going forward, I'll just focus on mechanical work and refer to it simply as $$W$$.

-Let's look at two common processes involving work: isothermal and adiabatic.
+Let's look at two common processes involving work.

-**Isothermal processes** are where temperature is held constant.
-In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.
+**Isothermal processes**.
+An isothermal process is one where temperature stays constant.
+In practice, this happens when a system is placed in contact with a constant-temperature heat bath while work is done so slowly that the system stays in thermal equilibrium with the bath throughout

-How much does the system's internal energy change in such a process?
-As an example, an ideal gas has $$U = U(T)$$, so its internal energy actually doesn't change at all.
-So where does the added energy go?
+As an example, consider an ideal gas.
+It has $$U = U(T)$$, so its internal energy doesn't change during isothermal processes.
+So where does the work go?
 It's all dissipated to the environment as heat.
 To find out how much heat, we use the first law:

 $$